Intelligent Pixel Detectors: Towards a Radiation Hard ASIC with On-Chip Machine Learning in 28 nm CMOS: On-chip Implementation

 The analog islands are designed as follows.
 The charge collected at the sensor's electrode is integrated, amplified, and converted to voltage using a charge-sensitive preamplifier.
 An AC-coupled 2-bit flash-type ADC digitizes the signal.
 Due to the thermometric nature of the flash ADC in our design, analog-to-digital conversion begins as soon as the integrated charge output is above the first threshold, and continues until the signal reaches its maximum value or the time for conversion runs out.
 Further details are discussed in \cite{ISCAS2023}.

 The NN was translated to a hardware implementation using \texttt{hls4ml}~\cite{fahim2021hls4ml}, an open-source Python framework that facilitates the co-design of ML algorithms for hardware deployment, supporting models from quantized models from QKeras and other formats~\cite{coelho2021automatic}.
 We fine-tuned the numerical precision and the hardware parallelism to optimize area, performance, and power consumption.
 The conversion process started with the quantized model of the classifier, which \texttt{hls4ml} translated into HLS-ready C++ code for Siemens Catapult HLS~\cite{catapult-hls} that generates a hardware description at the register-transfer level (RTL) suitable for the ASIC flow.
 We chose to fully parallelize the hardware logic to minimize the latency of the neural network, integrating the HLS-generated RTL design with system registers and data movers for efficient operation.
 A sketch of the data flow through the digital implementation is shown in Figure~\ref{fig:SuperPixelImplementation}.
-The NN consumes around 300\,$\mu$W. The overall power consumption per pixel, including analog and digital functions, is 6\,$\mu$W, resulting in approximately 1 W/cm$^{2}$, within the permissible limits of the HL-LHC experiments~\cite{Garcia-Sciveres:2663161}.
+The NN consumes around 300\,$\mu$W per $32x8$ pixel array, assuming an estimated occupancy of 1 hit per mm$^{2}$.
+The overall power consumption per pixel, including analog and digital functions, is 6\,$\mu$W, resulting in approximately 1 W/cm$^{2}$, within the permissible limits of the HL-LHC experiments~\cite{Garcia-Sciveres:2663161}.